 ELATE Strand: ELATE Strand proposals focus on issues, research, and practices pertaining to teacher development, professional development, and teacher education programs, including preservice and induction programs.
 Successful proposals highlight the practice of those who prepare literacy educators or support their continued development through courses, workshops, and inquiry.

-LLA Strand: LLA (Literacies & Languages for All) Strand proposals focus on whole language theory and practice, to be reviewed by the Whole Language Umbrella.
+Literacies & Languages for All Strand: LLA Strand proposals focus on whole language theory and practice, to be reviewed by Literacies & Languages for All leaders.
 Reviewers look for proposals that push understandings of critical literacy, inquiry, and collaborative learning, and those that integrate literacy with other sign systems and knowledge systems situated in social, historical, political, and cultural contexts.

 National Writing Project Strand: National Writing Project Strand proposals focus on research, practice, and innovation at Writing Project sites, including promising designs for professional learning and leadership programs, youth, community, and civic engagement projects, and fresh looks at curriculum and pedagogy in the teaching of writing.
 These sessions highlight the potential of teacher-leaders, and educators more broadly, to work collectively to improve the teaching of writing for all learners.